Customization Is A "PR" Strategy

 My tagline in coaching is to "find a way when there is no visible path through faith, grit, vision, and customization."

-Each word in this sentence is essential to me in the way I help and serve others.
+Each word in this sentence is essential to how I help and serve others.

-One critical lesson I try to teach people I coach is the principle of customization.
+One critical lesson I teach the people I coach is the customization principle.

 Customized training is the best way to help a person break personal and team barriers.